 28. Ancient Rome vs Ancient Italy

 A very interesting fact is that Rome is actually older than Italy.
-Rome was founded in 735 BC, however Italy did not become a unified nation until the late nineteenth century, making it younger than it’s capital city.
+Rome was founded in 753 BC.
+However, Italy did not become a unified nation until the late nineteenth century, making it younger than its capital city.

 29. City of Cats

 Picture every ‘cat lady’ in the world coming together and forming one population, that’s basically Rome.
-The Roman Law has a special municipal law that gives cats, in particular, the right to live free and safe.
-No wonder there are more than 300,000 cats roaming the streets.
+Roman Law has a special municipal law that gives cats, in particular, the right to live freely and safely.
+No wonder more than 300,000 cats are roaming the streets.